lorey/obsi/README.md

 Examples of generated files from an exemplary vault can be found in the [example](example) directory.

 ## Features
+Here's what obsi can do.

-- create Anki Decks from your Obsidian Vault to memorize notes
+- Anki decks: create and update Anki Decks from your Obsidian Vault to memorize and re-visit notes.
-- create indexes for tags, i.e. pages that link to all pages with a specific tag
+- Indexing: create indexes for tags, i.e. pages that link to all pages with a specific tag.
-- generate tag recommendations (based on other tags) with machine learning to make sure all pages are properly tagged
+- Machine Learning Recommendations: get tag recommendations (based on other tags) to make sure all pages are properly tagged.
-- generate calendar-related notes: daily, weekly, and monthly notes with respective links for the next years to come so you don't have to manually create notes for daily pages ever again
+- Calendar generation: daily, weekly, monthly, and yearly notes, created from a template you can edit, properly interlinked, for the next years to come.
+You don't have to manually create notes in your calendar ever again.

 while doing this, obsi is:
 - customizable with Jinja-based [templates](templates), so you can adapt everything to your needs